Windows Forms CheckedListBox Control in C# and VB.NET

 Thought You Should

-The MultiColumn property will be practically visible only when the height of the CheckedListBox is less or it is not long enough to show the entire list.
-So to see this property in action, we suggest you reduce the height of the control and increase the width of the control on the form.
+The MultiColumn property becomes practically visible only when the height of the CheckedListBox is limited, preventing the full list from being displayed.
+To see this property in action, try reducing the control's height while increasing its width on the form.

 Conclusion